Lovely-Development-Team/MottoBotto/README.md

 * at least 2 words in length,
 * between 5 and 240 characters in length,
-* are not purely punctuation, emoji, or numeric, and
+* are not purely punctuation, emoji, numeric, or url, and
 * do not tag any Discord users.

 Any suggested motto that doesn't conform to these rules will be rejected.